 Your wellness is important!
 Learn more about all of the free resources for your mental health.

-- Workshops on demand featuring topics ranging from beating anxiety, stress management, procrastination, sleep, adjusting to college, body-image, conflict resolution and trust, coping with COVID-19, coping with change, coping with depression, and coping with minority stress.
+- Workshops on demand featuring topics ranging from beating anxiety, stress management, procrastination, sleep, adjusting to college, body-image, conflict resolution and trust, coping with change, coping with depression, and coping with minority stress.
 As emerging issues/events occur in our world, CAPS may also create new online workshops.
 Visit the webpage often.

 - Practice mindfulness meditation, a research-based strategy to help reduce anxiety, improve concentration, and regulate emotion!
 The workshops are offered several times per week.
 Check the website for a time that fits you!